Nihali language: History

 "Nihali's borrowings are far more massive than in such textbook examples of heavy outside acquisition as Albanian."
 In this respect, says Zide, modern Nihali seems comparable to hybridised dialects of Romani spoken in Western Europe.
 Zide claims that this is a result of a historical process that began with a massacre of Nihalis in the early 19th century, organised by one of the rulers of the area, supposedly in response to "marauding".
 Zide alleges that, afterwards, the Nihalis "decimated in size", have "functioned largely as raiders and thieves ... who [have] disposed of ... stolen goods" through "outside associates".
 Zide adds that Nihali society has "long been multilingual, and uses Nihali as a more or less secret language which is not ordinarily revealed to outsiders" and that early researchers "attempting to learn the language were, apparently, deliberately rebuffed or misled".

-Some Korku-speakers refuse to acknowledge the Nihali as a distinct community, and describe the emergence of the Nihalis as resulting from a disruption of Korku civil society.

-The Nihali live similarly to the Kalto.
-That and the fact that Kalto has often been called Nahali led to confusion of the two languages.

 Phonology

 Lengthening of vowels is phonemic.
 The vowels [e] and [o] have lower varieties at the end of morphemes.

 Nasalization is rare and tends to occur in borrowed words.

 There are 33 consonants.
 Unaspirated stops are more frequent than aspirated stops.